futurewei-cloud/chogori-sql/docs/YugabyteDb.md

 ## DocDB to KV Store Mapping.
 For YSQL tables, every row is a document in DocDB.
 DocDB stores the data in a document format and eventually, it needs to store the data in KV pairs in the underhood RocksDB.
 The storage models are described [here](https://docs.yugabyte.com/latest/architecture/docdb/persistence/).
-We copied the following diagram from the above document to better shown the mapping between DocDB and RocksDB.
+We copied the following diagram from the above document to better show the mapping between DocDB and RocksDB.

 ![KV store key encoding](./images/cql_row_encoding.png)